wxcctechsummit/wxcclabguides/TECCCT-3001/IVR.md

 customerPhone = $.[0].phone
 ```

-**Tech-Tip:** Here are some practice exercises you can try by going to jsonpath.com
+**Tip:** Here are some practice exercises you can try by going to jsonpath.com

 > - Go to https://5f97898842706e0016957443.mockapi.io/crm/api/customers